 - A PCCL split for V60 Alcohol Intoxication and Withdrawal

 (Independent Hospital Pricing Authority: AR-DRG v6.0x Definitions Manual Addendum, page 6.)

-The AR-DRG v6.0x Definitions Manual Addendum is available for download from the Independent Hospital Pricing Authority (IHPA) website.
+The AR-DRG v6.0x Definitions Manual Addendum is available for download from the Independent Health and Aged Care Pricing Authority website.

 AR-DRG numbering system

 The format of each AR-DRG number consists of four alphanumeric characters organised in terms of ‘ADDS’, where:

 A indicates the broad group to which the DRG belongs (MDC)

 DD identifies the adjacent DRG (ADRG) within the MDC, and the partition to which the ADRG belongs.
 An ADRG consists of one or more DRGs generally defined by the same diagnosis or procedure code list but have differing levels of resource consumption and are partitioned on the basis of several factors, including diagnoses/procedures used as a severity split, sameday, and level of comorbid disease and/or clinical complication.